rebelsky/csc207b/_labs/array-based-lists.md

 _If you find that you have extra time, you may want to try one or more of the following exercises._

+### Extra 1: Removing elements

+Implement the `remove` method.

+### Extra 2: Failing fast

+What does it mean for a list iterator to have a "Fail Fast" policy?